openwdl/wdl/modules/SPEC.md

 2. Look up the dependency name in the consuming module's `module.json` under `dependencies`.
 3. Resolve the source: clone the Git repository at the selected version, or read the directory referenced by a local `path`.
 The dependency's **module folder** is the source root, narrowed to the directory named by the dependency's optional `path` field if present.
 The module folder must contain a `module.json`.
 4. If no sub-path was given, locate the module's entrypoint file: the path named by the manifest's `entrypoint` field, or `<module-folder>/index.wdl` if the field is absent.
 If the manifest's `exclude` field matches that path, treat the file as unresolvable and raise a missing-file error per [Symbolic Module Paths](#symbolic-module-paths).
 Otherwise, if the file does not exist on disk, raise the dedicated missing-entrypoint error described in [Module Entrypoint](#module-entrypoint).
-5. If a sub-path was given, append `.wdl` to the sub-path and locate `<module-folder>/<sub-path>.wdl`.
-If the manifest's `exclude` field matches that path, or the file does not exist on disk, raise a missing-file resolution error that names the path.
+5. If a sub-path was given, append `.wdl` to the sub-path and locate `<module-folder>/<sub-path>.wdl`, matching each component with the hyphen normalization described in [Symbolic Module Paths](#symbolic-module-paths).
+If the manifest's `exclude` field matches the resolved path, or no entry matches, raise a missing-file resolution error that names the path.
 The entrypoint is not consulted in this branch.
-6. Parse the resolved file and resolve the requested name against its scope according to the symbolic import rules in [`SPEC.md`](../SPEC.md#-symbolic-import-forms).
+6. Parse the resolved file and resolve the requested name against its scope according to the symbolic import rules in [`SPEC.md`](../SPEC.md#-import-forms).
+The resolved file is subject to the language specification's version-compatibility rule for imports: it must have the same major version and a minor version less than or equal to that of the importing document.
+A dependency authored against a newer minor version therefore fails at import time, regardless of how it was resolved.

 These steps describe the logical behavior that compliant engines must produce.
 Implementation mechanics—caching strategies, scan ordering, eager vs. lazy fetching—are left to the engine.